xxblx/pygame-tornado-bot/README.md

 ## Enemies
 Radius = 10, power = 2 (one collisions hit user to 2 hp).
 Spawns at least at distance of 5 Hero's radiuses from Hero's center.
 Enemies always going to Hero's center.

+On game start unlocked only easy enemies.
+Medium enemies unlocks on 1000 gameworld eventloop iteration, hard enemies unlocks on 2000 iteration.

+With game start maximum enemies on screen set to 3.
+On every 100 iteration maximum on screen enemies count increase by 1.
+That mean at 356 iteration maximum on screen enemies count is 6 (3 on start + 1 on 100 iteration + 1 on 200 iteration + 1 on 300 iteration).

 ### Easy enemy
 Color = green, speed = 1